abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter03.md

 the mind to wander off as well.
 So connect with present reality, make sure you are sustaining that connection with the posture and the continuity of mindfulness.

-[^1]: Numerical Discoursed of the Buddha – An Anthology of Suttas from the Anguttara Nikāya, Translated and edited by Nyanaponika Thera and Bhikkhu Bodhi, \#11(1) p.
-38-39.